Bionicle (film series): Critical response

-The first installment, Bionicle: Mask of Light, received generally positive reviews from journalists upon its release, however in retrospect, has been criticized for its dated visuals.
-Matthew Attanasio of Comic Book Resources noted that the animation held up but stating for character animations that they are “hit or miss."
-He also said that the story was "pretty straightforward" while also stating that Takua and Jaller made "great protagonists.", however was disappointed to see the Toa, mainly Onua, have little screen time.
+The first installment, Bionicle: Mask of Light, received generally positive reviews from journalists upon its release, but in retrospect, has been criticized for its dated visuals.
+Matthew Attanasio of Comic Book Resources noted that the animation held up but stating for character animations that they are "hit or miss".
+He also said that the story was "pretty straightforward" while also stating that Takua and Jaller made "great protagonists", but was disappointed to see the Toa, mainly Onua, have little screen time.

-The second installment, Bionicle 2: Legends of Metru Nui, received mixed reviews from journalists upon its initial release, however in retrospect, has been viewed more favorably compared to its predecessor, with it being praised for its upgrade in animation, however has been criticized for its filling in of plot holes from the first film.
-Matthew Attanasio of Comic Book Resources gave a negative review of the film, stating "LEGO's decision to focus on prequel material was received as a slap in the face."
-He added that the positive aspects of the film included its animation, but also criticized the editing, saying it, like the past film, "maintains the problem of poor editing to the point of being laughably bad."
+The second installment, Bionicle 2: Legends of Metru Nui, received mixed reviews from journalists upon its initial release, but in retrospect, has been viewed more favorably compared to its predecessor, with it being praised for its upgrade in animation, but was criticized for its filling in of plot holes from the first film.
+Matthew Attanasio of Comic Book Resources gave a negative review of the film, stating that "LEGO's decision to focus on prequel material was received as a slap in the face".
+He added that the positive aspects of the film included its animation, but also criticized the editing, saying that like the past film, "maintains the problem of poor editing to the point of being laughably bad".